detrout/mex_gene_archive/docs/specification.rst

   This is unused in ENCODE but assigns multi-gene UMIs to their gene proportionally to the sum of the number of unique gene UMIs.

-The matrix market file format is defined at `Matrix Market format`_ though functions are available in many libraries to read the files.

-mex_gene_archive also provides :ref:`mex_gene_archive.reader.read_mex_archive` to read an archive file into 4 dictionaries and :ref:`mex_gene_archive.reader.read_mex_archive_as_anndata` to load the matrix into an AnnData structure.

-Both functions can be used with either local filenames or objects providing a file object like interface for reading remote objects.

 metadata.tsv
 ------------